At a glance

 Thursday: Join a workshop where we teach you how to identify the fish you’ll see during dives.
 In the afternoon, you’ll help monitor species in Isla Espirtu Santo and go diving.

 These activities could change depending on various factors, like the weather.
-Most activities are available during the summer months, but we also have some winter-specific activities.
-These include monitoring land birds, and visiting Bahía Magdalena where Gray whales come to give birth.
+Most activities are available during the summer months, but we also have some winter-specific activities such as monitoring land birds.

 What is the goal of marine conservation work in Mexico?